tegila/understanding.bitcoin/README.md

-# Decoding Bitcoin p2p network to learn how to get into it using plain simple javascript
+## Decoding Bitcoin p2p network to learn how to get into it using plain simple javascript

+LATEST UPDATE:
+TRY IT NOW USING WEBSOCAT:

+> websocat wss://tegila.com.br/websocket/bitcoin

 Using TCPdump to get into bitcoin p2p network